whtns/notes/README.md

 6. ask HS about ARR3, RXRG, or SYK for sorting nuclei
 7. try nuclear staining of block with high purity;

+TODO: create analysis of read discard on GTO segmentation analysis